NBIB16001U Molecular Microbiology

 Molecular Microbiology is a discipline that combines genetics, physiology, biochemistry, molecular biology and cytology with microbiology.
 These fields have undergone dramatic, in some cases almost explosive, developments during the last decade.
 In particular, the genetics of microorganisms has become very efficient with rapid methods of gene mutation and replacement and rapid whole genome sequencing; biochemistry has been revolutionized by methods for rapid protein purification and crystallization and high-throughput protein-protein interaction methods whereas cytology has been revolutionized by the introduction of fluorescent protein tags and a number of high-end methods to visualize the fluorescently tagged proteins within living cells.
 Last but not least, the genomics era has spawned a genuine revolution in microbiology, transforming it into an exact discipline.
 There are now more than 8,000 fully sequenced and annotated prokaryotic genomes available.
 Making use of this vast biological information it is now possible to classify prokaryotes numerically and thereby chose model systems of general importance.

 The present course in Molecular Microbiology is held by researchers belonging to the Centre for Bacterial Stress Response and Persistence that was generated by funding from the Danish National Research Foundation, the Novo Nordisk Foundation and the European Research Foundation.
 It is our aim with the course to give a broad overview of rapidly developing and exciting topics in Molecular Microbiology, with an emphasis on molecular mechanisms underlying bacterial stress physiology and survival.
 Each lecture will give an overview of a separate topic as described below.
 These topics will then be discussed in depth via recent research articles presented by the students and the teachers.
-Finally, in the laboratory part, relevant cutting edge techniques will be used to investigate research problems that we currently studying.
-This comprehensive course will thus provide a strong platform for those students who wish to pursue or already is pursuing a research career in Molecular Microbiology and related fields.
+Finally, in the laboratory part, relevant cutting edge techniques will be used to investigate research problems that we currently study.
+This comprehensive course will thus provide a strong platform for those students who wish to pursue or already are pursuing a research career in Molecular Microbiology and related fields.

 The theoretical part (lectures and colloquia) will contain an in-depth discussion of the following topics: